-A series of guest blogs on technology innovation, published between December 14 – 18 2009
+A series of guest articles on technology innovation, published between December 14 – 18 2009

 I must confess I’m a staunch believer in the importance of technology innovation.
 But I was reminded recently that not everyone sees the world in the same way, and that there are very different but equally valid perspectives on how science and technology should be used within society.

 You may not agree with everything that’s written.
-But whether you are a tech believer, a tech skeptic, or somewhere in between, I hope these blogs will inform, challenge and even amuse you.
+But whether you are a tech believer, a tech skeptic, or somewhere in between, I hope these articles will inform, challenge and even amuse you.

 The ten alternative perspectives on technology innovation are: